jcxz/DIP/README.md

 # Features

-  - simulation is done using Smoothed Particle Hydrodynamics algorithm
+  - simulation is done using Smoothed Particle Hydrodynamics
   - rendering is done using Screen Space Fluid Rendering with Curvature Flow
   - with proper hardware (in my case Radeon R9 280X, Intel Core i5 4690K, 8GB of RAM)
     and latest drivers (in my case Catalyst 15.7.1), the program is capable